Gilgeous-Alexander fuels Thunder past Raptors

 Shai Gilgeous-Alexander matched his career best with 32 points -- including the go-ahead jumper with 36 seconds remaining -- as the visiting Oklahoma City Thunder posted a 98-97 win over the Toronto Raptors on Sunday.
 Chris Paul scored 20 of his 25 points in the second half as the Thunder won their fifth straight game in Toronto and sixth in their last seven contests overall.
 Paul added 11 rebounds and eight assists in the victory.

 Nerlens Noel added 13 points and Darius Bazley scored 12 for Oklahoma City.
 Kyle Lowry and Fred VanVleet each scored 20 points for the Raptors.
-Patrick McCaw added 13 points, Serge Ibaka had 12 and 14 rebounds while Terence Davis II had 11 points.
+Patrick McCaw added 13 points, Serge Ibaka had 12 points and 14 rebounds, and Terence Davis II had 11 points.

 The Raptors took a four-point advantage into the fourth quarter, but the Thunder led by three points on Paul's jumper with 9:04 left.
 Lowry picked up his fifth personal foul with 7:46 to play in the fourth.
 Noel made two free throws to stretch the Thunder lead to five points.